Wax vs. Oil Colored Pencils

 The two primary and most popular colored pencil cores are wax-based and oil-based.
 More precisely, oil-based cores will still generally have some wax in them but will be of high oil content.
 There will be various other additives that are included in the core to give each pencil a unique color, texture, and many other characteristics.
 However, there are some subtle universal characteristics that generally exist when working with oil cores and the same can be said for pencils with wax cores.
 So the big question is which is better?
 Oil?
 Wax?
 Unfortunately, that comes down to personal preference and even then a lot of people enjoy both, depending on the brand and circumstance.

 Wax-based pencils are by far the more popular of the two.
 If you were to grab a random set of colored pencils from the store it is most likely that they are wax-based.
 Wax pencils are generally cheaper and much easier to locate.
 There will also be more color selections, shapes, and sizes.
-In addition, they can be easier to erase and lighten than oil-based cores.
+In addition, they can be easier to erase and lighter than oil-based cores.
 However, wax bloom can be an issue, especially if some sort of fixative isn’t used.
 It is generally more prevalent in heavy layers and when applying darker colors.

 Wax bloom is basically where the wax binder comes to the top layer of the color and basically creates a cloudy haze over the pigment.
 There are ways to avoid it such as applying in lighter layers or with the help of a spray fixative, but it can still be a bit of an inconvenience.